Zewasik/Abobot/README.md

 2. Install the dependencies using pip install -r requirements.txt
 3. Create a .env file at the root of the project and add the following lines:
     1. BOT_TOKEN=<your_token>
-    2. JSON_CONFIG_PATH=<path_to_config>
+    2. JSON_CONFIG_PATH=./config.json

 ## Usage
-1. Run the bot using `python bot.py` or Makefile
+1. Run the bot using `python bot.py` or to use docker:
+    1. `make bot build` to build image
+    2. `make bot run` to run container
-2. Invite the bot to your Discord server using the invite link
+3. Invite the bot to your Discord server using the invite link
-3. Use the available commands to play music, skip tracks, shuffle the queue, etc.
+4. Use the available commands to play music, skip tracks, shuffle the queue, etc.

 ## Contributing